 To learn more about the rhymes within the process of songwriting, read the article about Songwriting: Rhyme.

 One of the things you will be doing as a songwriter at the Wisseloord Academy is toplining.
 Toplining is a way of writing in which the songwriter devises the vocal lines on a pre-made demo production.
-This is most done in the EDM scene.
+This is mostly done in the EDM scene.

-There are several important points to consider when making the topline.
+There are several important points to consider when making the topline:

 To learn more about the toplining visit the following article Songwriting: Toplining.